spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 ## Discount exclusiveness

-*Discount exclusiveness* defines if a discount value of a discount can be combined with the discount value of other discounts in a single order.
+*Discount exclusiveness* defines if the discount value of a discount can be combined with the discount value of other discounts in a single order.

-A Back Office user defines calculation when [creating discounts](/docs/scos/user/back-office-user-guides/{{site.version}}/merchandising/discount/create-discounts.html).
+A Back Office user defines a calculation when [creating discounts](/docs/scos/user/back-office-user-guides/{{site.version}}/merchandising/discount/create-discounts.html).

 ![Exclusive discount](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/features/promotions-discounts-feature-overview.md/exclusivity.png)

 ### Exclusive discount

-An *exclusive discount* is a discount that, when applied to a cart, discards all the other discounts applied to it.
+An *exclusive discount* is a discount that when applied to a cart, discards all the other discounts applied to it.

 {% info_block infoBox "Promotional products and query string" %}